Wellbeing support at school

 NSW public schools provide a range of specialist services to support students with additional learning and support needs.
 This includes support for students’ diverse needs in learning or behaviour, students with disability, students with additional health and wellbeing needs.

 Every mainstream NSW public school has a learning and support teacher who works in the school to support students with disability.

 Learn more about what we're doing:

 All NSW public schools have access to psychological expertise through the school counselling service.
 School counselling staff can help students who are having difficulties at school or home.
-They can also help families to access services outside of school if needed.
-You usually need to make an appointment with the school counsellor or school psychologist by phoning the school.
+They can connect families with services outside of school if needed.
+You may make an appointment to access the school’s counselling or psychology services by contacting the school.

-All public schools actively prevent student bullying and encourage appropriate positive behaviour by helping students build social skills and respect for others.
-All schools also have plans in place to prevent and respond to bullying or harassment, and school staff are trained to deal with these situations.
-You can get a copy of your school’s anti-bullying plan from the school office.
+All NSW public schools actively prevent student bullying and encourage appropriate behaviour by helping students build social skills and respect for others.

 Discover free mental health support tools, helplines and services available to your child and the family.